AtsukoCoffey/search4herbs/README.md

 6. Create new key.
 Key type is JSON, click "CREATE".
 Then the credential json file is automatically down loaded.
 ![Google API Credencial (6)](readme/dep-googleapi-cred-2.png "Google API Credencial (6)")

-We use this credeincials to access the spread sheet though, we shouldn't push this to the Git Hub.
+We use this credeincials to access the spread sheet though, we shouldn't push this confidential file to the GitHub.
 For preventing this file to be added to the stage, add this file name to the ".gitignore" file and update it.

 <hr>